praeducer/HTML-tag-scorcher/README.md

 ####/vendor

-* If you didn't write it put it in here and are using it put it in here.
+* If you didn't write it put it in here.

 Instructions
 ------------
-* Fork this repo into your own github account.
+* Fork this repo into your own GitHub account.
-* Begin working on the project and commit your code to the repo
+* Begin working on the project and commit your code to the repo.
-* When you are finished.
-Email your RedVentures recruiter or submit a pull request on the project.
+* When you are finished, email your Red Ventures' recruiter or submit a pull request on the project.